 Dissolve Dermal Fillers

-Dissolve dermal fillers with Hyaluronidase, a soluble protein enzyme that breaks down hyaluronic acid based fillers.
-The popularity and rise in biodegradable fillers over the years have also seen an increase in filler related complications.
+You can dissolve dermal fillers with Hyaluronidase, a soluble protein enzyme that breaks down hyaluronic acid based fillers.
+The popularity and rise in biodegradable Hyaluronic acid fillers over the years have also seen an increase in filler related complications.
 Although most complications are mild and easily remediable, there are rare serious complications (e.g. blindness, stroke, and skin necrosis) that necessitates immediate medical attention.

 What is Hyaluronidase?